-FIFA fires investigators who brought down Sepp Blatter
+FIFA reform is 'dead'

 - Pair say decision is "politically motivated'

-(CNN)The two men who played a leading role in bringing down former FIFA president Sepp Blatter have been ousted by world football's governing body.
+(CNN)One of the men who played a leading role in bringing down former FIFA president Sepp Blatter says reform of world football's governing body is "dead."

+Hans-Joachim Eckert, the ethics judge of FIFA's adjudicatory chamber, told CNN that the decision to remove him and investigator Cornel Borbely from their roles was a "political decision."

-FIFA has recommended that investigator Cornel Borbely and ethics judge, Hans-Joachim Eckert, should not be re-elected when the organization's congress takes place in Bahrain Thursday.
+FIFA has recommended that neither man should be re-elected when the organization's congress takes place in Bahrain Thursday.

 Both men played an integral role in the banning of Blatter, who resigned from his position in October 2015 after 17 years in charge in the midst of corruption allegations.